 Culver leads No. 14 West Virginia from 19 down past Okla St

+''We had a little sit-down (Sunday) about how far he's come and why do we not want to continue down that path?''
+Huggins said. ''I didn't think he gave us the kind of effort we needed to have from him.
+The guys all look to him.
+When we need a basket, he's the guy we're going to throw the ball to.''

-Freshman star Cade Cunningham had 25 points and nine rebounds before fouling out in the final minute for Oklahoma State (7-3, 1-3).
+Freshman star Cade Cunningham had 25 points and nine rebounds for Oklahoma State (7-3, 1-3) before fouling out in the final minute.
 Isaac Likekele added a season-high 22 points and seven rebounds for the Cowboys, who were coming off a gutsy 82-77 overtime win at then-No. 13 Texas Tech on Saturday.

+''We should have won the game, there's no two ways about it,'' coach Mike Boynton said. ''I hope the one thing our guys take away from it is, you've got to finish.
+It's a 40-minute game.
+You've got to continue to do the things that got you the lead - you can't play differently.''

 Oklahoma State led by 10 at halftime and increased its advantage to 68-49 when Rondel Walker knocked down two free throws with 11:15 remaining.
 But the Mountaineers responded with a stunning 18-3 run over the next four minutes that pulled them within four and silenced the socially distanced crowd of 3,350.

-Minutes later, McBride scored eight straight points as part of a 10-0 run, including a 3-pointer from the left corner that gave West Virginia its first lead, 76-75, with 3:01 remaining.
-His 10-foot jump shot then gave the Mountaineers an 83-79 advantage with 57.5 seconds left.
+Minutes later, McBride scored eight straight points in a 10-0 spurt, including a 3-pointer from the left corner that gave West Virginia its first lead, 76-75, with 3:01 remaining.
+His 10-foot jump shot then gave the Mountaineers an 83-79 edge with 57.5 seconds left.

 With the Mountaineers ahead 83-81, Cunningham drove to the basket with a chance to tie it but was called for charging, his fifth foul, with 31.1 seconds remaining.